The Best Things To Do In Méribel Away From The Slopes

 In Méribel, the restaurant scene is superb, with good, honest French fare rubbing shoulders with fine dining.

-La Fruitière, which is in the same building as the infamous Folie Douce après bar, specialises in Savoyard dishes, such as fondue, raclette, tartiflette and other cheesy, creamy, satisfying delights.
+La Fruitière, which is in the same building as the infamous La Folie Douce après bar, specialises in Savoyard dishes, such as fondue, raclette, tartiflette and other cheesy, creamy, satisfying delights.
 Do be aware that the restaurant gets ridiculously busy and booking is recommended.
 If you want to enjoy lunch without having to sling on some skis, remember to get a pedestrian pass for easy access.

-Bib Gourmand awarded Le Cèpe, where (yep, you guessed it) mountain mushrooms are the specialty, is another fantastic place to dine in the region.
+Michelin-recognised Le Cèpe, where (yep, you guessed it) mountain mushrooms are the specialty, is another fantastic place to dine in the region.
 This restaurant is all about local produce, and fish dishes using stuff caught in nearby lakes are done with particular dexterity here.
 Their truite fario aux noisettes du moulin de Chanaz (grilled trout with a butter and wine sauce) is delicious.

 Another must try at Le Cèpe is the Cappuccino de Cèpes, which is as rich and comforting as it sounds.
 If you can, this one is best enjoyed on their sunny terrace, and if even if you haven’t got mushroom left after dinner (sorry, we had to), you just have to finish your meal off with the restaurant’s famous Mont-blanc glacé aux cèpes – resembling a snow-capped mushroom mountain.
 If such a thing were to exist.